 Cost & Price Analysis

 Operating rates for land rigs have always been driven by supply and demand and been highly sensitive to the oil price and rig utilization.
-Land rig operating rates vary between $5k/day to $50k/day, largely depending on the region and rig type.
-The North American market is the most important indicator of land rig rates.
+Land drilling rig operating rates vary between $5k/day to $50k/day, largely depending on the region and rig type.
+The North American market is the most important indicator of land drilling rig day rates.

-Indicative day rates for land rigs are as follows ( as of Q3 2020)
+Indicative day rates for land rigs are as follows ( as of Q4 2020)

 North America onshore / land drilling rig day rates

 - 2,000hp (and above) - $22k-$27k per day

 - 1,000hp - $8k-$13k per day

 US High Spec Land Rigs Average Day Rates.
 Data is based on multiple companies reports, averaged and rounded up.